MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-hdfs.md

 ### Resolution

-In SQL Server Big Data Clusters, the heap size of HDFS namenode process is controlled by BDC configuration hdfs-env.HDFS_NAMENODE_OPTS, the default value is 2 GB as specified in [HDFS configuration properties](reference-config-spark-hadoop.md).
+In SQL Server Big Data Clusters, the heap size of HDFS namenode process is controlled by the big data clusters configuration `hdfs-env.HDFS_NAMENODE_OPTS`, the default value is 2 GB as specified in [HDFS configuration properties](reference-config-spark-hadoop.md).
 This workaround proposes increasing the heap size, which is a global configuration change for the entire big data cluster.

 The SQL Server Big Data Clusters runtime configuration feature is enabled by default after SQL Server 2019 CU9.
 To proceed, upgrade your cluster to CU9+, preferably to the latest version available.
 For more information, see [SQL Server Big Data Clusters Release Notes](release-notes-big-data-cluster.md).